‘Their, There, They’re’ Visual Learning Guide

 A classroom display that allows students to see their progress toward using correct grammar and punctuation in their sentences.

-Interactive PowerPoint presentation allowing teachers and students to learn and revise grammar by highlighting paragraphs.
+Interactive PowerPoint presentation allowing students to learn and review grammar by highlighting paragraphs.

 Interactive PowerPoint presentation allowing teachers and students to learn and revise punctuation by highlighting paragraphs.